MrDemonWolf/fluffboost/README.md

 - Daily motivational quotes delivered to your Discord server.
 - Easy integration into your Discord server.
 - Open-source and community-driven development.
-- Build by furries, for furries! 🐺🐾
+- Built by furries, for furries! 🐺🐾

 ## Getting Started